The Nest

 You also need to pay for a USDA guarantee fee which works as mortgage insurance, although you’re not required to have the latter.
 You’ll pay the recurring annual premium monthly aside from the up-front premium fee.

 Although the FHA loan requires a down, it’s as low as 3.5%.
-You can use this loan to buy condo homes or single-family properties within the FHA home limits.
+You can use this loan to buy condos or single-family properties within the FHAfhA loan home limits.
 The property must also pass the standards that the U.S. Department of Housing and Urban Development has set.

 Like USDA loans, you can use a financial gift from a third party toward a part of your down or all of it.
 However, you must prove that the money isn’t a third-party loan but a gift.

 You may need extra help qualifying for a loan if you’re a first-time homebuyer.
 This makes the conventional 97 loans more suitable for you, although they’re stricter than the Conventional regular loans.
-However, if you can’t meet the Conventional 97 loan’s requirements, you may have no choice but to go for the conventional mortgage.
+However, you may have to go for the conventional Mortgage if you can’t meet the Conventional 97 loan’s requirements.

-It’s not as strict as the Conventional 97 loan, but it’s incredibly flexible, making it the most popular type of loan.
+It’s not as strict as the Conventional 97 loan but incredibly flexible, making it the most popular type.
 You can make a down as big as 20% or more and as low as 5% as long as you have at least 620 credit scores.

 Another defining feature of this loan is its loan limits are higher than FHA loans.
 This means you may need to save up some more money to come up with a 5% down payment if you plan to buy a property that exceeds the FHA’s limit.

 In addition, you also need to have private mortgage insurance (PMI) if you have less than a 20% down payment in conventional mortgages.
-Once you reach a 20% equity in the property, the PMI requirement can be canceled, which means you won’t be stuck with such an additional fee for a long time.
+Once you reach a 20% equity in the property, the PMI requirement can be canceled so that you won’t be stuck with such an additional fee for a long time.

 Conclusion